 From My Window by Otavio Junior, illustrated by Vanina Starkoff

-This slice of life in Brazil is filled with amazing illustrations!
-Read about what a boy sees, dreams, and does from his favela window like talking to friends, seeing people patching roofs, and imagining soccer (football) games.
+This slice of life with five senses in Brazil is filled with amazing illustrations!
+Read about what a boy sees, dreams, and does from his favela window, like talking to friends, seeing people patching roofs, and imagining soccer (football) games.
 What do you see outside of your window?

 What the Animals Saw by Louise Greig, illustrated by Nicola O’Bryne

 See what the animals see from their eyes and in their lives in this lyrical, descriptive read aloud story.
 It might be the sight of their family or prey or predators.
 “A rhinoceros sees a rival.
 A mirror of himself.
 A hulk of head and horn.”
-Use this beautiful, interesting book to teach perspective, learn more about animals, and encourage a discussion of what it might be like to see things through others’ eyes!
+Use this beautiful, interesting book about the sense of sight to teach perspective, learn more about animals, and encourage a discussion of what it might be like to see things through others’ eyes!

 Our ears collect sound waves that are amplified in the ear canal and travel through the eardrum.
 Sound waves make the ear drum vibrate.